Peaceultime/THCrap-GUI/README.md

 * Add all the features from the previous rework (in `master` branch).
 * Add a changelog for the updates.
 * Add tests
+* Fork THCRAP to make it a Node module